Farama-Foundation/Arcade-Learning-Environment/docs/environments/hero.md

 ## Description

 You need to rescue miners that are stuck in a mine shaft.
-You have access to various tools: a propeller backpack that allows you to fly wherever you want, sticks of dynamite that can be used to blast through walls, a laser beam to kill vermin, and a raft to float across stretches of lava.You have a limited amount of power.
+You have access to various tools: a propeller backpack that allows you to fly wherever you want, sticks of dynamite that can be used to blast through walls, a laser beam to kill vermin, and a raft to float across stretches of lava.
+You have a limited amount of power.
 Once you run out, you lose a live.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=228)